-Harassment can be related to a particular Human Rights Codeprotected ground (e.g. racial harassment, age-based harassment, etc.) or not.
+Harassment can be related to a particular Human Rights Code protected ground (e.g. racial harassment, age-based harassment, etc.) or not.
 Where the harassment is unrelated to a Code identity it is sometimes called "workplace harassment" (employment context only), "psychological harassment" or "personal harassment."
 Examples of harassment include:

-- Making remarks, jokes or innuendos that demean, ridicule, intimidate, or offend by spoken word or email, or gestures. - Bullying behaviours. - Displaying or circulating offensive pictures or materials in print or electronic form. - Repeated offensive or intimidating phone calls or e-mails. - Spreading malicious rumours, gossip, or innuendo. - Intruding on a person's privacy by pestering, spying or stalking. - Yelling or using profanity. - Criticizing a person persistently or constantly. - Belittling a person's opinions. - Tampering with a person's personal belongings or work equipment.
+- Making remarks, jokes or innuendos that demean, ridicule, intimidate, or offend by spoken word or email, or gestures. - Bullying behaviours. - Displaying or circulating offensive pictures or materials in print or electronic form. - Repeated offensive or intimidating phone calls or e-mails. - Spreading malicious rumours, gossip, or innuendo. - Excluding or isolating someone socially. - Intruding on a person's privacy by pestering, spying or stalking. - Yelling or using profanity. - Criticizing a person persistently or constantly. - Belittling a person's opinions. - Tampering with a person's personal belongings or work equipment.